 When the leading causes of death in the United States can be prevented, we should focus on preventive care.
 It’s only logical.

 Chronic diseases are the leading cause of death and disability in the United States, according to the Centers for Disease Control and Prevention.
-Heart disease, cancer and diabetes top the list.
+Heart disease and cancer are the nation’s top two killers.
+Another mostly-preventable disease, diabetes, is No. 7 on the list.

 Heart Disease Stats and Prevention Facts

-- Heart disease (which includes Heart Disease, Stroke and other Cardiovascular Diseases) is the number one cause of death in the United States, killing nearly 787,000 people alone in 2011.
+- Cardiovascular disease (which includes heart disease, stroke and other cardiovascular diseases) is the number one cause of death in the United States, killing nearly 837,000 people each year.

 - Cardiovascular diseases claim more lives than all forms of cancer combined.